 The unique partnership between McMaster University and Syracuse University provides students with unparalleled access to communications education in North America.

-Our faculty are leaders in the field, all of whom are distinguished scholars or recognized industry experts.
+A faculty filled with leaders in their fields, all of whom are distinguished scholars or recognized industry experts.
 Each of our tenured academic faculty is also active consultants, which means that their teaching is driven by practical, industry examples from the public, private and not-for-profit sectors.

 Two keynotes by industry leaders each residency